doublewordai/docs/docs/2-control-layer/2-usage/3-api-integration.md

 models.
 This allows you to integrate AI capabilities into your applications using familiar tools and libraries.

+Clicking on the API button for any model in the 'models' view will open a menu in which you can view interactive snippets for various programming languages, including Python and Node.js.

 ## API Keys

 Generate API keys through the API Keys page to authenticate your applications.